gmanic/daly_bms_bt/README.md

 **daly_bms_bt.py** is the file to run, it'll show some help when called without the required BT mac_address to connect to.
 The MQTT arguments are also provided on the cmd-line, you can define a loop-wait in seconds, but be aware, that the Daly BT module goes to sleep if not used and neither load/charge are present after approx 1h of inactivity.

-Running daly_bms_bt.py will loop endlessly (until a fatal error or CTRL-C [always trying to cleanly shut down BT connection]).
-Results are currently printed (json) on STDOUT unless you configure MQTT.
-While this BT connection is active, you cannot connect to the BMS with any other app/PC on BT.
+Running daly_bms_bt.py can loop endlessly (until a fatal error or CTRL-C [always trying to cleanly shut down BT connection]).
+Results are printed (json) on STDOUT unless you configure MQTT.
+In loop mode, BT is disconnected while waiting loop-wait-time.
+This enables a different app to connect to the BMS while the loop is in its scheduled pause.
+Error handling should retry to reconnect endlessly as long as the BT connection is not available.
 I have not tried to connect via CAN/UART-485 at the same time.

 Requirements are especially bleak for BT connectivity, paho for MQTT (and some more usually installed modules).